The best film cameras in 2024: recapture the magic of film in the digital age

 Some dials and buttons feel a bit cheap and flimsy

-The Pentax ME Super is a real crowd-pleaser and will suit almost every film photographer from beginner to pro, but where I think this camera really hits the sweet spot is for simplicity.
+The Pentax ME Super is a real crowd-pleaser, and will suit almost every film photographer from beginner to pro – but where I think this camera really hits the sweet spot is simplicity.
 There are full manual controls for seasoned photographers to get creative, but the camera also has excellent semi-automatic modes for those just getting into photography.
 The controls are also incredibly easy to understand, with a balance between mechanical and electronic settings.
 Responsive LEDs in the viewfinder also make dialing in the correct exposure quick and accurate.

-The ME Super is super lightweight, the body is metal, although the dials are a little plastic-y.
-The viewfinder though is dreamy to use, with a big clear picture, it is very easy to compose shots quickly.
+The ME Super is super-light: the body is metal, although the dials are a little plastic-y.
+The viewfinder is dreamy to use, though: with a big, clear picture, it is very easy to compose shots quickly.

-With Pentax’s incredible legacy of lenses, you can rapidly expand into all areas of photography, Pentax glass online is also often cheaper than some of the more "popular" brands, so you can grow your collection quickly.
+Thanks to Pentax’s incredible legacy of lenses, you can rapidly expand into all areas of photography, Pentax glass is also often cheaper online than some of the more popular brands, so you can grow your collection quickly.

 Find used Pentax ME Super deals on eBay (US)